 Mr Woodhouse, Emma’s father, is a shameless hypochondriac, but his fear of malady isn’t just a quirky trait.
 Mr Woodhouse’s standing in society and with his family means that many things happen (or don’t happen) because of his exaggerated health concerns.
 When it begins to snow during the Christmas party at Randalls, Mr Woodhouse’s panicked reaction causes the confusion that ends up with Emma finding herself alone in a carriage with Mr Elton – and an unwanted married proposal.

 If Emma is the very picture of good health, her nemesis Jane Fairfax is the exact opposite.
 She arrives at the Bateses because her friends the Campbells, who have left for Ireland, “have no doubt that three or four months at Highbury will entirely cure her.”
 Jane, however, remains unwell, and her health problems appear intertwined with similar mentions to the ailments of Mrs Churchill, Frank Churchill’s adoptive mother.
 It is no coincidence that the novel ends with the former restored to full health, and the latter on her deathbed.

-For Pride and Prejudice, Mansfield Park and Persuasion, please join me in October.
+For Pride and Prejudice, Mansfield Park and Persuasion, please join me in the next blog post.
 And in the meantime, as the weather turns chilly, please stay healthy!

 Are there any other illnesses or complaints in Northanger Abbey, Sense and Sensibility or Emma that should be included in this list?
 Share them below: